marcosgabarda/marcosgabarda.github.io/content/posts/on-stranger-tides.md

 +++

-This is a post I wrote some years ago in my old blog, (when I was young and full of energye and hopes) and now thanks to [Wayback Machine](https://web.archive.org/) I was able to revocering it!
+This is a post I wrote some years ago in my old blog, (when I was young and full of energy and hopes) and now thanks to [Wayback Machine](https://web.archive.org/) I was able to recovering it!

 This is the original post, without any update, with all my mistakes included: